 - Are you prepared to attend the necessary physiotherapy sessions after surgery, to ensure that the operation produces optimal results?

 Should I have a hip replacement privately, or on the NHS?

 Again, this is a decision which everyone must make according to their own individual needs.
 Hip replacement surgery is certainly available on the NHS.
 There is no reason why the outcome should be any different if you choose to use a private provider.

 One major consideration, however, is the waiting time.
 Even under normal circumstances, the waiting list for hip replacement surgery on the NHS can be lengthy.
-In light of the current Covid-19 pandemic, it is hard to know how long you might have to wait before an operation is available through the NHS.
+It is hard to know how long you might have to wait before an operation is available through the NHS.

 Hip replacement surgery can have a dramatic impact on your quality of life.
 It is important to make an informed decision about when is the right time for you to undergo surgery.

 If you would like to find out more, or to book a consultation with Mr Punwar, please contact us.

 As well as self-pay and insured patients, Mr Punwar is happy to see NHS Choose&Book patients who can ask their GPs or specialist physiotherapists for direct referrals at either one of our BMI practice locations.